Hallstatt in Austria is one of the most photographed villages in the world. But ancient people were drawn here because of salt.

 In the end, we joined the 11:30 group (instead of 11:00).
 But nobody told us anything.

 First, the group (probably around 40 people) entered the changing room.
 We were asked to deposit our bags, and then each got clothes.
 The clothes were a pair of big pants and a shirt.
 We put these clothes on top of our clothes.
 I guess that the primary purpose is to keep your clothes clean.

-After adding a clothing layer, we passed through several showrooms and then climbed the stairs towards the cave.
+After adding a clothing layer, we passed through several showrooms and climbed the stairs toward the cave.